freeboub/google-fonts/font-packages/playfair-display/README.md

 ## 📖 License

-The `@expo-google-fonts/playfair-display` package and its code are released under the MIT license.
+The `expo-google-fonts-playfair-display` package and its code are released under the MIT license.

 All the fonts in the Google Fonts catalog are free and open source.